wafna/kse/README.md

 This allows access to the parameter's value and is intended for logging and debugging.
 The default uses the value's *toString* method and can be overridden with a custom *Param* type.

+## Exception Handling

+No provision is made for handling exceptions other than in the *withTransaction* function.
+The reason for this is that all this code is expected to operate in the context of a transaction.

 ## Aspects

 This is a design pattern supported by this library that allows for defining cross-cutting operations on entities that